pachyderm/pachyderm/doc/docs/2.0.x/enterprise/auth/enterprise-server/setup.md

 1. Provide all licensing and authentication configurations as a part of the Helm deployment.
 1. Or, [install a bare-bones version of Pachyderm with Helm](../../../../deploy-manage/deploy/helm_install/), then use `pachctl` commands to set up licensing and authentication.

-### Setup an Enterprise Server As Part Of A Regular Pachyderm Helm Deployment
+### As Part Of A Regular Pachyderm Helm Deployment
 Update your values.yaml with your enterprise license key and auth configurations ([for an example on localhost, see the example values.yaml here](https://github.com/pachyderm/pachyderm/blob/master/etc/helm/examples/local-dev-values.yaml)) or insert our minimal example below to your values.yaml.